 Mosaics can add a unique, one-of-a-kind look to your home and make you stand out from the crowd.
 However, keep in mind that depending on trends, mosaics can change the overall value of your home.
 It’s best to go with a timeless look, but of course, you should always stay true to yourself and your style preferences.
 As a tip, natural stone tiles tend to hold on to value better than other materials.
 It’s also more durable than glass tile, which can scratch easily, and ceramic tile, which can absorb water easily.

 Next time you’re looking to renovate, consider incorporating mosaics into your room!
-For our next blog post, we’ll provide some design inspiration for you to incorporate at home.
+For our next blog post, we’ll provide some design inspiration for you to incorporate at home, as well as our new arrivals of our quartzite countertops in Chicago.

 References: